Thomas M. Cooley: Constitutional Limitations

+In 1868 Cooley published A Treatise on the Constitutional Limitations Which Rest Upon the Legislative Power of the States of the American Union, in which he analyzed the creation of state constitutions and the enactment of laws.
+By 1890, the sixth edition was printed.

+Law of Taxation Including the Law of Local Assessments

+In 1876, Cooley published A Treatise on the Law of Taxation Including the Law of Local Assessments, which considered the government's power and motives to institute taxes.
+The book discusses the particulars of taxes assessed against property and businesses, as well as legal remedies against illegal and unjust taxation.

+Law of Torts

 In 1878, Cooley completed and published his work A Treatise on the Law of Torts or the Wrongs Which Arise Independently of Contract.
 One edition of Cooley's treatise on the subject matter of tort law was published in Chicago by Callaghan and Company in 1907.
 A Students' Edition was edited by John Lewis, a legal scholar and contemporary of Cooley.
 Lewis also wrote A Treatise on the Law of Eminent Domain.
 As a collegial work, Cooley's treatise on torts made extensive use of citations to case law.

-The General Principles of Constitutional Law in the United States of America
+Constitutional Law in the United States

-Completed in March, 1880, while Dean of the University of Michigan, Cooley had published his treatise The General Principles of Constitutional Law in the United States of America.
-One edition of Cooley's treatise on the subject matter of Constitutional law was published in Boston by Little, Brown and Company in 1891.
-A Second Edition of the work was completed by a legal scholar and contemporary of Cooley's, Alexis C. Angell, in August, 1891.
+While Dean of the University of Michigan, Cooley had published his treatise The General Principles of Constitutional Law in the United States of America in March 1880.
+One edition was published in Boston by Little, Brown and Company in 1891.
+A second edition was prepared by legal scholar Alexis C. Angell in August 1891.
 A third edition was published in Boston by Little, Brown and Company in 1898.